Brian Fleury: Early life

-Fleury played quarterback for Frederick High School in Frederick, Maryland, before transferring to Seneca Valley High School in Germantown, Maryland, where he played under his stepfather head coach.
-He only started as a senior and was selected All-Metro after throwing for 2,025 yards and 26 touchdowns while leading the team to an undefeated record and the state championship.
+Fleury played quarterback for Frederick High School in Frederick, Maryland, before transferring to Seneca Valley High School in Germantown, Maryland.
+His stepfather was his head coach at the latter.
+Fleury only started as a senior and was selected All-Metro after throwing for 2,025 yards and 26 touchdowns while leading the team to an undefeated record and the state championship.
 He received no NCAA Division I athletic scholarship offers and thus joined the Maryland Terrapins as a walk-on in 1998.
-He then played for the Towson Tigers from 1999 to 2002.
+Fleury then played for the Towson Tigers from 1999 to 2002.

 Coaching career

+Early career

 Fleury began his coaching career in 2003 as a graduate assistant and intern at Maryland.
 After two years in the position, Fleury became secondary coach for the Sacred Heart Pioneers in 2005 and then served from 2006 to 2008 as their defensive coordinator, secondary coach and outside linebackers coach.
 He returned to Towson in 2009 and served four years as special teams coordinator and defensive backs coach.